-Based upon the presentation before this Board and Staff's recommendation, this Board finds the application for a Small

-Scale Comprehensive Plan Amendment submitted by Causseaux, Hewett, & Walpole, Inc. on behalf of Tomoka Hills Farms, Inc. to be consistent with the City of Alachua Comprehensive Plan and transmits the application to the City
+Based upon the competent substantial evidence presented at this hearing, the presentation before this Board, and Staff's recommendation, this Board finds the application for a Site-Specific Amendment to the Official Zoning Atlas submitted by Causseaux, Hewett, & Walpole, Inc. on behalf of Tomoka Hills Farms, Inc. to be consistent with the City of Alachua Comprehensive Plan and transmits the application to the City